Mugdha-Hazra/Mugdha-Hazra/README.md

 Skills: C++/ C/ JS / HTML / CSS/Python/JAVA

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning Full Stack Development.
+- 🌱 I’m currently learning Android Development.
-- 💬 Ask me about Problem-solving.
+- 💬 Ask me about Problem-solving and DSA.
 - 😄 Pronouns: she /her.
 - ⚡ Fun fact: Purple Day is celebrated on March 26 and there is only one nation with purple in its flag; # Dominica.
 <br/>